timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 First, we ask the accelerator to compute `gridDim` (the number of blocks in the grid) and `groupDim` (the number of threads in blocks) based on the input size.
 (Since ILGPU insists on calling blocks "groups", we will do that in code.) `ComputeGridStrideLoopExtent` also calculates the number of iterations per block and returns it as an `out` parameter, but we don't really need it down the line.

-Next, we allocate `output` buffer where we store records of `int` and `float` computed within blocks.
+Next, we allocate the `output` buffer where we store records of `int` and `float` computed within the blocks.
 The former refers to the index, and the latter — to the distance.

 Then we load and run the kernel function providing the configuration.
 The kernel does computations in blocks and saves the result of each block into `output`.
 We will take a closer look at what's going on there in a moment.
-Remember to wait for the accelerator to do its job.
+Remember that we have to wait for the accelerator to do its job.

 Once we get candidate points from `output`, it should be easy to compute the index of the furthest point and do the rest of the calculations.
 We did a similar job in previous implementations.